Updated on March 8, 2023

 How To Clean Up Possum Droppings

-You have to be extremely careful while dealing with possum poop; the feces can be potentially fatal to people and pets.
+You have to be extremely careful while dealing with possum scat.
+Their feces can be potentially fatal to both people and pets.

-Merely eradicating the critter is not enough; you also have to remove the soiled insulation and any other item that could be infected.
+Merely eradicating the critter is not enough.
+You also have to remove any traces of feces.

-The poop needs to be picked and kept carefully in a double bag.
-Once the waste has been carried out and dumped away, if the area is near where people or pets would be, the area needs to be cleaned with a strong disinfectant or an enzyme cleaner.
+Once the waste has been carried out and safely disposed of, the area needs to be cleaned with a strong disinfectant or an enzyme cleaner.

 Dealing With Opossums Professionally